-If we were to stop producing CO2 entirely, climate change would continue to occur due to the level of pollution that is already within the environment.
+If we were to stop producing carbon dioxide entirely, climate change would continue to occur due to the level of pollution that is already within the environment.

-One of the most prominent issues of our time, climate change is a design flaw of our planet that poses a threat to our standard of living and is in constant need of being tackled.
-To reduce its effects there are two main options- decreasing the human-related factors that result in it, and the development of architectural strategies that allow its effects to be reduced.
+Climate change is a design flaw of our planet that poses a threat to our standard of living and is in constant need of being tackled.
+To reduce its effects there are two main options: decreasing the human-related factors that result in it, and the development of architectural strategies that allow its effects to be reduced.

-In the Chinese district Lingang, US Architectural company ‘Urban Lab’ has tackled the district’s flooding issue by aligning the urban landscape with permeable concrete and buildings with rooftops blooming with vegetation.
-The usage of ‘soft infrastructure’ increases a building’s insulation and consequently, less energy is generated, reducing carbon emissions.
+In the Chinese district of Lingang, US Architectural company ‘Urban Lab’ has tackled the district’s flooding issue by aligning the urban landscape with permeable concrete and buildings with rooftops blooming with vegetation.
+The use of soft infrastructure increases a building’s insulation and consequently, less energy is used, reducing carbon emissions.
 Similarly in the US, unused infrastructure such as abandoned railroads are being transformed into green spaces, such as High Line Park in Manhattan.

 ‘Floating architecture’ is an architectural strategy aiming to cope with rising sea levels by designing infrastructure that ‘floats’ upon waterways.
 Not only a sustainable device for travel, the infrastructure is designed to withstand environmental change.